higan-emu/emulation-articles/design/hierarchy/README.md

 ```

 But at this point, there's really no reason not to use the tree-style instead in
-order to express descendents.
+order to express descendants.
 The reason to have multiple lists for each type of
 cartridge port, controller port, controller, etc is that it provides a sort of
 middle-ground between hard-coding everything, and requiring a 100%
 fully-abstracted design.